-This module is designed to introduce to students how mathematical and econometric methods can be used to model diverse transformation processes to establish benchmarks of efficiency and productivity for organisations, and how to carry out a benchmarking exercise using such methods.
-The students will gain valuable hands-on experience of implementing an efficiency and productivity assessment with real case studies using specialised software.
+This module is designed to introduce to students how mathematical and econometric methods can be used to model diverse transformation processes, to establish benchmarks of efficiency and productivity for organisations, and how to carry out a benchmarking exercise using such methods.
+The students will gain valuable hands-on experience of implementing an efficiency and productivity assessment with real case studies using appropriate software.

 Surrey Business School

 GIRALEAS Dimitris (SBS)

 Module cap (Maximum number of students): N/A